-BMOCM will purchase the Notes from us on the settlement date at a purchase price equal to 99.25% of the principal amount.
+BMOCM will purchase the Notes from us on the settlement date at a price as specified on the cover page of this pricing supplement.
 BMOCM has informed us that, as part of its distribution of the Notes, it will reoffer the Notes to other dealers who will sell them at the original offering price.
 Each such dealer, or further dealer engaged by a dealer to whom BMOCM reoffers the Notes, will purchase the Notes at an agreed discount to the initial offering price.